 The first thing to determine is the configuration of your desired sink.
 Do you want a double bowl with drainer, or will a simple single bowl suffice?
 If wanting a drainer, will left hand or right hand side work best?
 Does a round shape or square shape suit best?
 There are many options in shape, size and added accessories.
 Remember to consult your architect and kitchen floor plans to make sure the desired sink and shape will fit your bench and cupboard space area

 The next big decision is whether you want a top mount or under mount kitchen sink.
-A top mount sink, also known as a drop-in or rimmed sink are dropped into a hole cut into your bench top leaving a lip around the edge on the surface of your bench top.
+A top mount sink, also known as a drop-in or rimmed sink, is dropped into a hole cut into your bench top leaving a lip around the edge on the surface of your bench top.

 Under mount sinks basically look the same as a top mount however without the visible outer lip.
 Under mount sinks are not suitable for all bench tops as they require a thicker bench surface and will hang a little lower underneath, slightly reducing your under-cupboard space.
 Under mount sinks provide a slightly sleeker, upmarket look however the choice mostly comes down to your own taste.
 One major functional advantage with an under mount sink is when cleaning, you can just wipe your bench top mess straight into the sink.

 The bowl size and depth can be a big decision based on your cooking habits.
 Those that do a lot of cooking and baking will need a large, deep sink in order to contain large amounts of cooking implements.
-The depth will however effect the under-cupboard space so keep this in mind if you are installing an under sink waste bin.
+The depth will, however, affect the under-cupboard space so keep this in mind if you are installing an under sink waste bin.

 Fabricated or pressed: